Destin Divorce Attorney John Greene Helping Clients Throughout Northwest Florida

 Types of Alimony in Florida

-In a proceeding for dissolution of marriage in Florida, the court may grant alimony to either party, which alimony may be bridge-the-gap, rehabilitative, durational, or permanent in nature or any combination of those forms of alimony.
-In any award of alimony, the court may order periodic payments, a lump sum payment, or both.
-The court may consider the adultery of either spouse and the circumstances thereof in determining the amount of alimony, if any, to be awarded.
+In a proceeding for dissolution of marriage in Florida, the court may award alimony to either party in the form of temporary, bridge-the-gap, rehabilitative or durational alimony.
+In any ward of alimony the court may order any combination of those forms of alimony to be paid periodically, as a lump sum, or both.
+The court may consider the adultery of either spouse and the circumstance thereof in determining the amount of alimony, if any, to be awarded.
+Permanent alimony was eliminated by the Florida Legislature in July 2023.

 The court shall first make a specific factual determination as to whether either party has an actual need for alimony and whether the other party has the ability to pay alimony.
 In determining the proper type and amount of alimony, the court shall consider all relevant factors, including, but not limited to: